 To make a payment to stalls, you will have to use the scan function.

-Google Pay now supports PayNow and SGQR codes.
+Google Pay now supports PayNow codes as well.

 With the current scratch card promotion, you are able to get cashback for 2 purchases you make each week!

 This is great if you’re an iPhone user or an owner of a non-NFC Android phone.

 If you wish to send your friends money via Google Pay, you’ll need to add your bank account first.